DeanMilojevic/Example.HATEOAS/README.md

 This means that if we can multiple representations of the resource, we can define multiple media types that API will support.
 The good practice is to have the *default* media type as well.
 In todays day and age, the safe bet is `application/json`.

 The convention that it is usually found on this subject, proposes the following format when defining the custom media type: `application/vnd.test.hateoas+json`.
-Now som explanation about it:
+Now some explanation about it:

 - `vnd`: it is always there, it is a `vendor` prefix.
 - `test`: This can be anything you want, it is `vendor` identifier.